Matthew Feldman: 1965 election

-Feldman's campaign was aided by the presence of popular Democratic governor Richard J. Hughes at the top of the ticket, and by a major division among Bergen County Republicans that led to incumbent GOP Senator Pierce H. Deamer Jr. being dumped from the organization line.
-The Bergen County Republican Organization backed Assembly Speaker Marion West Higgins, Assemblyman Peter Moraites, and former Assemblymen Nelson G. Gross and Arthur Vervaet.
-Deamer ran on an insurgent ticket with Assemblymen Richard Vander Plaat and Harry Randall, Jr., and former Assemblyman Carmine Savino.
+The Democratic general election campaign was aided by the presence of popular Democratic governor Richard J. Hughes at the top of the ticket, and by a major division among Bergen County Republicans that led to incumbent GOP Senator Pierce H. Deamer Jr. being dumped from the organization line.
 The organization slate won decisively.

 In the general election, Democrats won all four Bergen County Senate seats.
-Feldman ran second of the four, and out polled the leading Republican votegetter by more than 11,000 votes.
+Feldman ran second of the four, and out polled the leading Republican vote getter by more than 11,000 votes.